Can You Swim With Pacemaker

 Preparing to Swim With a Pacemaker

-Before taking a dive, it’s important to get your doctor’s approval to swim with a pacemaker.
+Before diving, it’s important to get your doctor’s approval to swim with a pacemaker.
 You’ll also need to choose the right swimwear that doesn’t interfere with the pacemaker.
-To keep the pacemaker safe from water damage, it’s important to avoid submerging it in water.

 A waterproof case may help protect the device during swimming activities.
-Always pay close attention to your body during swimming and stop immediately if you experience any discomfort or irregular heartbeats.
-With proper preparation and precautionary measures, many individuals with pacemakers are able to safely swim and enjoy water activities.
+Always pay close attention to your body during swimming and stop immediately if you experience discomfort or irregular heartbeats.

 Just as there are concerns about swimming with a pacemaker, many wonder about the feasibility of swimming with other medical devices, such as a continuous glucose monitor.